 Your meeting may have space you can use.
-A room not much bigger than the size of your group, with chairs you can put in a circle, is ideal.
+A room not much bigger than the size of your group, with chairs you can put in a circle is ideal.
 It is also a good idea to have access to a kettle so you can make tea and coffee.
 Think about whether it will be accessible to any members of your group with disabilities.

 In terms of how often to meet, you may wish to meet once a month or less frequently.
+Bear in mind that reading group session plans will be released once a month from November 2016 and that there will be eight session plans available in total.